 - Don’t forget the corners as they are mostly overlooked when cleaning.

 - Now with the help of a sponge or damp cloth, gently wipe out the interior walls.
-This will clean any grease build up on the interior side.
+This will clean any grease build-up on the interior side.

 - Clean the inside of the door and the glass window.
 Glass window becomes covered with moisture and smoke during use, which leads to grease formation.
-You can clean the grease by using the tough side of the sponge and scrub it gently.
+You can clean the grease by using the tough side of the sponge and scrubbing it gently.
 Or you can use a grill cleaner as well for pellet grills.

 - In the end, wipe out any grease on the door seal, which may lead to gaps formation indoor.